-We are in a highly cyclical, capital intensive industry and have a long-term outlook on building value for our shareholders.
+We are in a highly cyclical, capital intensive industry and we operate with a long-term outlook on building value for our shareholders.
 Our executive compensation programs reinforce this by emphasizing long-term incentives.
-Stock options have a ten-year term and reward for share price appreciation while share units encourage retention and build long-term shareholder alignment.
-Annual long-term incentive grants align executives with share price performance throughout the cycle.
-In addition, share ownership guidelines encourage executives to build and maintain equity ownership throughout their tenure.
-The emphasis on equity compensation and the significant shareholdings by our executives create a direct link between share price performance and the potential value that can be realized from the equity programs.
-In 2012, a decrease in Teck's share price reduced the value of the executives' shareholdings, including the in-the-money value of outstanding stock options and the potential value of outstanding share units.

-We are also focused on short-term operational excellence and risk mitigation which includes financial, safety and environmental performance.
-The use of Return on Capital Employed ("ROCE") as the underlying financial metric within the annual incentive program provides a long-term focus on effective capital management that, within a capital intensive business, is also driven by production volumes and cost management.
-In order to reward operational performance, annual incentive bonus results are adjusted for commodity prices and for certain events that are outside of Management's control as well as for the documented results of cost management initiatives, Management's response to opportunities and unplanned events that arise during the year and Management's implementation of business process improvements.
-The adjustments are applied consistently every year.
-The adjustment for commodity prices provides a more balanced perspective on how we measure performance with less variable bonus awards throughout the commodity cycle.
-In measuring annual performance, the Committee also considers the key milestones within our development initiatives that may not immediately contribute to financial performance, but require ongoing work by our executives to ensure long-term success.
+In particular, stock options have a ten-year term and reward for share price appreciation while share units encourage retention and build long-term shareholder alignment.
+Annual long-term incentive grants align executive compensation with share price performance throughout the commodity cycle.
+Share ownership guidelines, which encourage executives to build and maintain equity ownership throughout their tenure, further align the executive compensation program with the interests of long-term shareholders.
+Our emphasis on equity compensation and the significant shareholdings by our executives create a direct link between share price performance and the potential value that can be realized from the equity programs.
+In 2013, a decrease in Teck's share price reduced the value of the executives' shareholdings, including the in-the-money value of outstanding stock options and the potential value of outstanding share units.
+We also focus on short-term operational excellence and risk mitigation, including financial, safety and environmental performance.
+We use Return on Capital Employed ("ROCE") as the underlying financial metric within our annual incentive program to provide a consistent focus on effective capital management (see "Annual Incentive Bonus" on page 55).
+We adjust incentive metrics results to reduce the impact of factors outside of Management's control.
+In particular we make adjustments to account for the impact of commodity price changes, and to recognize operational performance, including the documented results of cost management initiatives, Management's response to opportunities and unplanned events that arise during the year, and Management's implementation of business process improvements, while lessening the impact of events that are outside of Management's control.
+These outside forces are considered annually and adjustments are applied every year, as appropriate.
+The adjustment for commodity prices provides a more balanced measurement of performance, and reduces the variability of bonus awards throughout the commodity cycle.
+In measuring annual performance, consideration is also given to the key milestones within the Corporation's development initiatives that may not immediately contribute to financial performance, but require ongoing work by our executives to ensure long-term-success.

-The Committee believes that our executive compensation programs are competitive in the global energy and mining market, as is required in order to attract, motivate and retain highly qualified and experienced executives.
+The Board believes that our executive compensation programs are competitive in the global energy and mining market.